-3 A key audit risk is one which may result in a material misstatement to the financial statements or significantly impact on our audit judgements and conclusions on the four
+3 A key audit risk is one which may result in a material misstatement to the financial statements or significantly impact on our audit judgements and conclusions on the four wider scope

-179. SPT took the decision to include where applicable to SCTS, the full disclosures in the Management Commentary.
+- Circular 10/2020 which allows bodies to disapply specified requirements for Finance Circular 5/2015 (which provides statutory guidance on the preparation of a Management Commentary). - 172.
+SPT took the decision to include where applicable to SCTS, the full disclosures in the Management Commentary.